dataArtisans/flink-training-web/web/exercises/replyGraph.md

 (<0E10813D-5ED0-421F-9880-17C958A41724@fu-berlin.de>,Ufuk Celebi <u.celebi@fu-berlin.de>,null)
 ~~~

-As you can see, the `Reply-To` field might have the value `"null"` indicating that this mail was not written in repsonse to another mail.
+**Note**, the `Reply-To` field might have the value `"null"` indicating that this mail was not written in repsonse to another mail.

 ### Expected Output

-The expected output for this task looks like:
+The result for the exercise should be a `DataSet<Tuple3<String, String, Integer>>`.
+The first field is the sender email address of the reply mail, the second field is the sender email address of the mail that was replied to, and the third field is the number of reply connections between these two email addresses.
+When printed, the data set should look like this:

 ~~~
 (sewen@apache.org,rmetzger@apache.org,72)